PROJECT OBJECTIVES

 Drove team alignment & high-value delivery

-• Led the development of a strategic suite roadmap that ensured incremental value was delivered efficiently, allowing the business to see immediate returns on long-term initiatives.
+• Led the development of a strategic suite roadmap that ensured incremental value was delivered efficiently, allowing the business to see returns on long-term initiatives sooner.

 Maximized consistency, reduced rework